a-luna/aaronluna.dev/content/flask_api_tutorial/part-6/index.md

 Finally, we retrieve the second (and final) page of `Widget` objects with five items per page by calling `Widget.query.paginate(page=2, per_page=5)`.
 We then verify that this is, in fact, the second page by calling `pagination.page`.
 We know `pagination.has_next` should be `False` since this is the final page of `Widgets`, and `pagination.has_prev` should be `True`. `len(pagination.items)` is one since there are six total `Widgets` and items #1-5 were shown on `page=1`.
 Lastly, we verify that `pagination.items` contains a single `Widget` object.

 Hopefully, this helps you understand the structure of the `Pagination` class and the behavior of the `paginate` method.
-Understanding both is crucial to implementing the remaining functionality of the `api.widget_list` endpoint.
+Understanding both is crucial to implementing the `api.widget_list` endpoint.
 Next, we need to create an API model for the `Pagination` class which will be considerably more complex than the API model we created <a href="/series/flask-api-tutorial/part-4/#user-model-api-model">for the `User` class</a>.

 ### `pagination_model` API Model

 In order to send a paginated list of widgets as part of an HTTP response, we need to serialize it to JSON.
 I explained the purpose of API Models and how Flask-RESTPlus uses them to serialize database objects in  <a href="/series/flask-api-tutorial/part-4/#user-model-api-model">Part 4</a>.
 If you need a refresher, please review it.

-First, we need to update the import statements in `app/api/widgets/dto.py` to include the Flask-RESTPlus `Model` class, as well as a bunch of classes from the `fields` module .
+First, we need to update the import statements in `src/flask_api_tutorial/api/widgets/dto.py` to include the Flask-RESTPlus `Model` class, as well as a bunch of classes from the `fields` module .
 Add **Line 6** and **Line 7** and save the file:

 ```python {linenos=table,hl_lines=["6-7"]}
 """Parsers and serializers for /widgets API endpoints."""